 Highmark covers the vaccines if administered by a network provider at your doctor's office.
-Use your Quantum Health ID card in order to be covered by Highmark.
+Present your Quantum Health ID card to your provider in order to be covered by Highmark.

 Express Scripts covers the vaccines if administered by a participating pharmacy.
 Not all contracted pharmacies will be able to give all covered vaccines at all times.
 Contact your participating pharmacy regarding vaccine availability and times for administration by a pharmacist.
-Use your Quantum Health ID card at the pharmacy in order to be covered by Express Scripts.
+Present your Quantum Health ID card at the pharmacy in order to be covered by Express Scripts.

 Vaccines covered at a network doctor's office or participating pharmacy

 Chicken Pox (Varicella)

-Diphtheria/Tetanus/Pertussis (DTaP/Td/Tdap)
+Diphtheria/Tetanus/Pertussis (DTaP/Td/Td ap)

 H. Influenzae Type B (Hib)

 Hepatitis A and B

 Influenza

 Measles/Mumps/Rubella (MMR)

 Meningococcal

 Pneumococcal

 Polio (IPV)

 Rotavirus

 Shingles (Zoster)

 The following vaccines are only covered by Express Scripts.
-Use your Quantum Health ID card at the pharmacy in order to be covered by Express Scripts.
+Present your Quantum Health ID card at the pharmacy in order to be covered by Express Scripts.

-Vaccines available only at a participating pharmacy
+Vac cines available only at a participating pharmacy

-Japanese Encephalitis
+Japanese Enceph alitis

-Rabies
+Rabies 0

 Typhoid

 Yellow Fever

-B. Preventive Medications
+Preventive Medications